fossabot/shsyea/README.md

 $ ruby create_droplet.rb
 ```
 ##### During the execution of the script, you will need to specify the Personal access tokens (generate on [site DigitalOcean](https://cloud.digitalocean.com/settings/api/tokens))
-##### After creating the server, you need to connect to it using the ip address on the Dashboard DigitalOcean
+##### After creating the server, you need to connect to it using the ip address on the Dashboard DigitalOcean.
 ##### Connect to the server:
 ```
 $ ssh ip_address
 ```
-### Building a openvpn server system
 ##### Import the shsyea repository and go to the location directory.
 ```
 $ git clone https://github.com/exctzo/shsyea.git && cd shsyea